neurocog-mobility/neuroflow/docs/_build/html/_sources/index.rst

 Quickstart
 ----------
-Detailed instructions for getting set up can be found in the :doc:`getting-started/getting-started` section.
+If you're already familiar with NeuroFlow (and have Github setup on your system), you can quickly start using NeuroFlow using the instructions below.

-To quickly start using NeuroFlow:
+For more detailed instructions on getting set up (or for first time installation), see the :doc:`getting-started/getting-started` section.

 1. Clone the NeuroFlow repository from |neuroflow_link|.